 Look for labels that identify products as “reef friendly” or compare ingredient lists on sunscreen products with the following information, look up the ratings for specific products in the Environmental Working Group (EWG) sunscreen guide, and seek out safe alternatives.

 Where you shop can make it simpler to find products that keep your personal health and the health of our environment in mind.
-At the Community Food Co-op, wellness department staff review the ingredients and manufacturing practices of the health and beauty products sold in our stores.
+At the Community Food Co-op, wellness department staff review the ingredients and manufacturing practices of the products sold in our stores.
 Wellness staff can also share resources for you to look up information about specific ingredients and products, empowering Co-op shoppers to make informed purchasing decisions on personal care items.

 Browse the Co-op’s selection of carefully vetted sunscreens.